XiangchenYin/GRPose/README.md

 ```
 python eval_quality.py
 ```
-It need to be noted that KID is multiplied by 100 for Human-Art and 1000 for LAION-Human for readability in our paper.
+It should be noted that KID is multiplied by 100 for Human-Art and 1000 for LAION-Human for readability in our paper.

 ## Star History